mrBigJS/d3-simpleCharts/readme.txt

 9. Shows how basic 'Area' looks out together with home's pets example (old UI).

 == Changelog ==

+= 1.3.2 =
+Version 1.3.2 -
+Making options 'labels', 'colors', 'values' input more tolerant for some common user's typos.
+Main title has option can be also called 'maintitle' and chart's popup text 'popuptitle' from now on.

 = 1.3.1 =
 Version 1.3.1 -